Descendants of Giovanni Marchese

-They first stayed next door at his cousin,Benedetto Anello on National Ave.
-Mario then worked for the San Diego Gas Co. and was a powder man, dropping dynamite in holes to lay pipe.There lst house was on National Ave.and Crosby St., behind a store.
+They first stayed next door to his cousin,Benedetto Anello on National Ave.
+He worked for the San Diego Gas Co. and was a powder man, dropping dynamite in holes to set telephone poles.There lst house was on National Ave.and Crosby St., behind a store.
 The address was 2002 National Ave.
 The house was torn down for one of the pillars of the Coronado Bridge.
 They lived in many rental houses.
 The City Directory shows that in 1930 they lived at 420 17th St.

 Mario had a noticable scar on his neck, which he attributed to being thrown from a horse in Italy.
 He was badly hurt, but received no medical attention.